NOAK Observatory (L02)

 C-type CME detected by STEREO A / GOES / SOHO.

-Based on preliminary analysis by the Moon to Mars Space Weather Analysis Office and heliospheric modeling carried out at NASA Community Coordinated Modeling Center, it is estimated that the CME may impact BepiColombo (glancing blow).
-The flank of the CME may reach BepiColombo at 2025-06-09T14:00Z (plus minus 7 hours).
+Based on preliminary analysis by the Moon to Mars Space Weather Analysis Office and heliospheric modeling carried out at NASA Community Coordinated Modeling Center, it is estimated that this CME may affect OSIRIS-APEX and STEREO A (glancing blow).
+The leading edge of the CME will reach OSIRIS-APEX at 2025-07-01T03:30Z (plus minus 7 hours), and the flank of the CME will reach STEREO A at 2025-07-01T08:00Z (plus minus 7 hours).

 ## Notes: